-We often hear about the word “cholesterol” in today’s society especially when it comes to health.
+We often hear about the word “cholesterol” in today’s society, especially when it comes to health.
 Oftentimes, this term is typically labeled as “bad” for the health.
 However, in reality, humans need this substance to function efficiently.
 With that being said, in this article you will read about the role of cholesterol in the body along with other important details about this specific topic.

 The Difference between Cholesterol and Lipoproteins

 A lot of people perceive cholesterol in a negative way because it is thought to belong under the “fats” or “lipids” category.
 But, even though it may look like a wax or fat, this compound actually belongs to the “sterol” group.
 To explain further, your liver produces the necessary amount of cholesterol needed by your body, which is more or less 1,000 mg.
-But, as you know, it can also be found in various food sources such as meat, eggs and other dairy products.Credit: Teodoro S Gruhl
+But, as you know, it can also be found in various food sources, such as meat, eggs, and dairy products.Credit: Teodoro S Gruhl

 Lipoproteins are typically labeled as “good” and “bad” cholesterol.
 But, in reality, these substances are not under the sterol group.
 So, what are these compounds?

 Keep in mind that cholesterol is oil-based.
-Because of this, it cannot blend itself with blood and circulate around the body.
+Because of this, it cannot blend itself with the blood and circulate around the body.
 Hence, in order for it to travel from one place to another, it needs to attach itself to a certain protein.
 This is the primary role of lipoproteins.
 They are responsible for transporting cholesterol and other fat substances.

 So, why are lipoproteins categorized as “good” and “bad” cholesterol?
 This is actually related to the route that the lipoproteins-containing-cholesterol take.
 Low-density lipoproteins (LDL) also known as the “bad” substance move from the liver to the cells or tissues.
-Keep in mind that if you have too much cholesterol and LDL, it can lead to arterial blockage, a heart attack and other related health problems.
+Keep in mind that if you have too much cholesterol and LDL, it can lead to arterial blockage, a heart attack, and other related health problems.
 This is where high-density lipoproteins (HDL) also known as the “good” counterpart plays a valuable role.
-Primarily because HDL removes and transports all excess cholesterol including deposits in your cells, tissues and blood vessels' walls back to your liver.
+Primarily because HDL removes and transports all excess cholesterol including deposits in your cells, tissues, and blood vessels' walls back to your liver.

-With that said, foods that can raise your HDL levels like soluble fiber, omega-3 containing foods and olive oil are not your enemies, but an ally that can prevent cholesterol-related health problems.
+With that said, foods that can raise your HDL levels like soluble fiber, omega-3 containing foods, and olive oil are not your enemies, but an ally that can prevent cholesterol-related health problems.